unbit/uwsgi-docs/AlarmSubsystem.rst

 signal
 ^^^^^^

-Raise a [wiki:SignalFramework] uwsgi signal:
+Raise an uWSGI signal.

 .. parsed-literal::
    signal:[signum]

+.. seealso:: :doc:`Signals`

 mule
 ^^^^

-Send the logline to a mule waiting for [wiki:Mules messages]
+Send the log line to a mule waiting for messages.

 .. parsed-literal::
    mule:[mule_id]

+.. seealso:: :doc:`Mules`

 curl
 ^^^^

-Send logline to a curl url.
-This is not compiled in by default, so if you need to build it just run:
+Send the log line to a cURL-able URL.
+This alarm plugin is not compiled in by default, so if you need to build it just run:

 .. parsed-literal::
    python uwsgiconfig.py --plugin plugins/alarm_curl